 The space that the Girls Leadership Institute creates is one where students have the opportunity to discover what they do best, and to consider what it means to apply this learning to their future collegiate and professional pursuits.
 Advocacy is a cornerstone of the experience, students gain an increased awareness of issues impacting their community while discovering and practicing the tools needed to ignite change.

-Through the on-campus program at Spalding University, students will learn directly from female activists, advocates, business leaders, entrepreneurs, and professional experts whose insights will help to cultivate leadership through skills labs in areas such as public speaking, project management, and personal branding.
+Through the on-campus program at University of Louisville, students will learn directly from female activists, advocates, business leaders, entrepreneurs, and professional experts whose insights will help to cultivate leadership through skills labs in areas such as public speaking, project management, and personal branding.

 Workshops, lectures, and guided conversations will yield transferable, real-world skills for students, enabling them to further develop as change agents in their communities while advancing women’s rights and representation.

-Rising juniors and seniors in the Louisville area are encouraged to apply to the Institute, which will be held the week of July 16, 2018.
-Applications will be open through Sunday, May 6, 2018.
+Rising juniors and seniors in the Louisville area are encouraged to apply to the Institute, which will be held the week of July 6, 2020.
+Applications will open on March 13, 2020.

 Rising juniors and seniors in Louisville and surrounding areas are encouraged to apply.

-To further LGL's mission of serving all girls, the inaugural Marsha Weinstein Girls Leadership Institute is being offered free of charge thanks to the generosity of The Gheens Foundation, partners in the Marsha Weinstein Giving Circle, and other generous support from the community.
+To further LGL's mission of serving all girls, the inaugural Marsha Weinstein Girls Leadership Institute is being offered free of charge thanks to the generosity of partners in the Marsha Weinstein Giving Circle, and other generous support from the community.

-We would like to extend a huge thanks to our longtime campus and programming partner, Spalding University!
+We would like to extend a huge thanks to our campus and programming partner, University of Louisville!

 Who is Marsha Weinstein?